 However, chronic inflammation is the root cause of most degenerative and inflammatory health issues in your dog.
 Examples of chronic inflammation include allergies, arthritis, heart disease, diabetes, liver or kidney disease, and cancer to name a few.
 So the ratio of omega-3 fatty acids and omega-6 fatty acids must be balanced in order for the immune system to be balanced.
 If they’re balanced you’ll have a happier, healthier pet.

 Let’s compare deer and beef.
-They have similar fat content but beef contains double the amount of saturated fats and roughly half the amount of polyunsaturated fats.
+They have a similar fat content but beef contains double the amount of saturated fats and roughly half the amount of polyunsaturated fats.
 Beef also contains a much higher level of omega-6 fatty acids overall and a much higher ratio of omega-6 to omega-3 fatty acids.
 It comes out to around a 6:3 ratio, and this is a recipe for chronic inflammation.
 The second comparison is pheasant and chicken.
 Chicken contains a lot more fat overall when compared to pheasant, and there is almost six times more omega-6 present than omega-3.
 This will lead to a major imbalance and chronic inflammation.

 Fats to Correct an Unbalanced Diet